rsokl/MyGrad/README.md

 ```

 ## Computational Graph Visualization
-`mygrad` uses [Graphviz](http://www.graphviz.org) to construct computational graphs of the networks built using tensors.
-These graphs can be rendered in Jupyter notebooks, allowing for quick checks of network structure, or can be saved to file for later reference.
+`mygrad` uses [Graphviz](http://www.graphviz.org) to render the computational graphs built using tensors.
+These graphs can be rendered in Jupyter notebooks, allowing for quick checks of graph structure structure, or can be saved to file for later reference.

 `graphviz` can be installed with:
 ```shell